akshaydeo/blog/em/index.md

     </div>
 </div>

-When I was preparing for my Engineering Manager role at [Postman](https://www.akshaydeo.com/blog/2020/09/11/postman/), I realized that these sources provide a right context on the probable solution, but comes with very little information about the implementation.
+When I was preparing for my Engineering Manager role at [Postman](https://www.akshaydeo.com/blog/2020/09/11/postman/), I realized that these sources provide an excellent context on probable solutions, but comes with very little information about the implementation.
 Though this is the last step in the process, it's a tricky one.
-When I was experimenting, I came across many possible components that may help me build an effective engineering management processes.
+When I was experimenting, I came across many possible components that may help me implement effective engineering management processes.

-Then I used a few apps like [Friday](https://www.friday.app/), [Know your team](https://knowyourteam.com/) which provide out of the box implementations for some processes like 1-1's, Standups, Weekly checks.
-The core issue with using these tools is asking teams to switch contexts.
-I think tools like [Slack](https://slack.com) (and [Teams](https://www.microsoft.com/en-in/microsoft-365/microsoft-teams/group-chat-software) 🙄) are the best places to integrate engineering management flows, no redirections, no third party UX!
+Then I evaluated apps like [Friday](https://www.friday.app/), [Know your team](https://knowyourteam.com/), which implement processes like 1-1's, Standups, Weekly checks.
+These apps provide limited integrations with Slack but not adequate to allow teams to interact with them from Slack itself.
+Asking to switch context is a big issue.
+I think tools like [Slack](https://slack.com) (and [Teams](https://www.microsoft.com/en-in/microsoft-365/microsoft-teams/group-chat-software) 🙄) are the best places to integrate engineering management flows, no redirections, no third party UX, no context switches!

-<div class="alert alert-light" style="border:1px solid #E4E7E7;border-left:5px solid #E4E7E7;font-size:15px;" role="alert"> I am not discrediting any of these tools mentioned in the above paragraph.
+<div class="alert alert-light" style="border:1px solid #E4E7E7;border-left:5px solid #E4E7E7;font-size:15px;" role="alert"> I am not disregarding the usefulness of any of these tools mentioned in the above paragraph.
 It's just that I found it challenging to integrate these tools with Slack without making my team switching the context for engineering management workflows.
 </div>

 Hence **Signals**; a blog/notes series, and a rock-solid implementation of these engineering management processes with least friction and maximum visibility. **Signals** is going to be an iterative process.
 At a particular stage, I plan to make these tools open source, so everyone can contribute and elevate the quality of the product.